Is swearing at work okay? The complicated impact of profanity in a professional setting

 But is that always true?
 Or are there circumstances where swearing at work can be beneficial?

-It turns out there’s some surprising evidence that suggests bad words can strengthen a sense of camaraderie, motivate employees, and act as a cathartic release to cope with stress.
+Some surprising evidence suggests that bad words can strengthen a sense of camaraderie, motivate employees, and provide a cathartic release to cope with stress.

-That’s why I decided to put this article together exploring the use of swear words in professional environments, so read on to learn more about how having a potty mouth at work isn’t necessarily always a bad thing.
+That’s why I decided to put this article together exploring the use of swear words in professional environments, so read on to learn more about how having a potty mouth at work isn’t always bad.

 Curse Words and Employment Law: Profanity Policies